tsgates/arch-wiki-markdown/wiki/Solid_State_Drives.md

 benchmark, see this tutorial.

-As of linux kernel version 3.7, the following filesystems support TRIM: ext4, btrfs, JFS, and XFS.
+As of linux kernel version 3.7, the following filesystems support TRIM:
+Ext4, Btrfs, JFS, and XFS.

-The Choice_of_Filesystem section of this article offers more details.
+The Choice of Filesystem section of this article offers more details.

+Verify TRIM Support

+    # hdparm -I /dev/sda |grep TRIM
+            *    Data Set Management TRIM supported (limit 1 block)
+            *    Deterministic read data after TRIM

+To have a better understanding of "limit 1 block" or "limit 8 block", see wikipedia:TRIM#ATA

 Enable TRIM by Mount Flags